hairetikos/vidinit/README.md

 this is the initial conception, i will explore a solution to have it spawn the video possibly at pre-initramfs stage, or immediately upon initramfs

-the default behaviour may also cut the video short once the system has booted.
-To make it wait, change `Type=forking` to `Type=oneshot`
+the default behaviour may cut the video short once the system has booted, this is the intended behaviour, the system boots in the background.
+To make it wait, change `Type=forking` to `Type=oneshot`.
+You can also loop a video until the system has booted with the `--loop` option.
+See below for more options.

 ## Installation